dino-/bak/README.md

 ## 2020-07-07 development notes

+What are the issues?

+- Each bak-HOSTNAME.sh script is a one-off with hand-made adjustments for the specific machine (or whatever backup it is).
+I'd like to see it use a config file so the static code can be left alone.
+- Parsing and validating a config file with bash sounds like a bad idea
+- In fact, using a real industrial language (like Haskell) would let us handle things like the `timeout` procedure with threads, fwiw
+- Utility binaries like this shouldn't be located in `/etc/`
+- In fact, this software should have real installation and packaging for at least Debian and Arch
+- There may be too many programs now what with the other two (bak-log.sh, rsync-errors.sh).
+Can/should this all be rolled up into one tool to perform backups and report on the results from logging?
+- Instead of hand picking the method of writing a currently-installed package list for the distro, code should determine the distro and perform the appropriate command
+- The package list should explain that it was made by this software, especially because it sits in a directory below `/var/lib`, which isn't clearly owned by anyone other than root.

 Added files and documentation to invoke these backup scripts with systemd timers and services.
 This is in-progress still.